 WHERE CAN I GO

-It has just been announced that Australia, New Zealand, Singapore, Brunei, Iceland, Gibraltar, Israel, the Faroe Islands and Portugal (including the Azores and Madeira) are all on the British government’s ‘green’ list.
-What a blow to Malta, Cyprus and Ireland who were whispered to be on the green list but sadly didn’t make the final cut (goodness knows why – it seems like the British government are just randomly sticking pins in a map at this point and declaring them ‘safe’ to travel).
-Turkey, the Maldives and Nepal are being added to the red list and popular holiday destinations such as Spain, Italy, France and Greece remain on the amber list for now.
+Crazily many of the countries listed on the British government’s ‘green’ list include countries that have very much banned British travellers (Australia and the United States are not allowing us for the forseeable future but we hope that Canada will open to foreign travellers from September).
+What a blow to those countries that were whispered to be on the green list but sadly didn’t make the final cut (goodness knows why – it seems like the British government are just randomly sticking pins in a map at this point and declaring them ‘safe’ to travel).

 The lists will be reviewed every three weeks with the government hinting that more European countries will be added shortly.